£200,000 Mortgage : Monthly Repayments & Income Requirements

 • Stamp duty: This is the tax levy on residential property purchases.
 The tax rates are tiered – the higher the purchase price, the higher the percentage you are charged.

-There will be a number of fees to pay upfront too, which you can find more information on in our article about mortgage fees you should expect.
+There will be several fees to pay upfront too, which you can find more information on in our article about mortgage fees you should expect.

 Get matched with the right broker